1984 Calendar

 What Happened In Year 1984?

-- January 7, 1984 – Brunei becomes the sixth member of the Association of Southeast Asian Nations (ASEAN).
+- January 1, 1984 – Brunei becomes independent of the United Kingdom.

 - January 22, 1984 – The Apple Macintosh, the first consumer computer to popularize the computer mouse and the graphical user interface, is introduced during Super Bowl XVIII with its famous “1984” television commercial.